belle2/basf2/analysis/doc/Variables.rst

   # Defining the list
   my_list = ['p','E']

-  # Passing it as an argumet to variablesToNtuple
+  # Passing it as an argument to variablesToNtuple
   modular_analusis.variablesToNtuple(variables=my_list,
                                      ...)